 How do credit cards with Virgin Velocity points work?

-There are a few different types of credit cards with Virgin Velocity points on the market, and they all work slightly differently.
-The general rule of thumb is that you earn Virgin Velocity points for every $1 you spend on eligible purchases.
-An eligible purchase could be your weekly grocery shop or paying for petrol.
-Cash advances and BPAY payments are generally not rewarded with points.
+You can expect to earn between 0.5 and 2 points for every $1 you spend on eligible purchases.
+An eligible purchase could be your weekly grocery shop or paying for petrol, but cash advances and BPay payments are generally not rewarded with points.

 How to compare Virgin Velocity credit cards